mattpiccolella/jQueryTalk/README.md

 Now, any JavaScript we run inside this HTML page will have access to the jQuery framework.
 The installation process is now complete!

-Before, we discussed how we want to place all our code inside a single function, `document.ready`.
+Before, we discussed how we want to place all our code inside a single function, `$(document).ready()`.
 We create an external file called `script.js` and place all our jQuery inside of there, as follows:

 **`script.js`**
 ```javascript